zarifff/Pokemon-2D-Platformer/README.md

 # Pokemon-2D-Platformer
 Project for CSE 215 - Java OOP.
-Making a 2D Platformer from skeleton code using Slick2D
+Making a 2D Platformer using Slick2D and tutorials

 This was intended to be a project for a CSE OOP class.
 The game was inspired from some online tutorials using the Slick2D library.